jisaacstone/legisearch/documentation/legistar.md

 ## `/matters`

+Not currently fetching directly from `/matters`
+Does not seem matters are much used.
-not currently fetching directly from `/matters` but some matter info is pulled from `/eventitems`
+But some matter info is pulled from `/eventitems`

 | key | fetched | type | example value
 | --- | ------- | ---- | ----- |